Autosomal recessive spastic ataxia of Charlevoix-Saguenay: Genetics

 The inheritance pattern is autosomal recessive.
-The disorder is caused by mutations in the SACS gene on chromosome 13.
+The disorder is caused by mutations in the SACS gene on Chromosome 13.
 It is unclear as to how these mutations affect the central nervous system (CNS) and skeletal muscles presenting in the signs and symptoms of ARSACS.

-Diagnosis

 Prognosis

 Most patients begin to use a wheelchair for movement around age 30–40.
 Death usually occurs in their 60s, but some have been reported to live longer.